 91 points Wine Advocate: "[The] 2011 Moulin-a-Vent mingles ripe dark cherry, plum and cassis with marrow-rich savory suggestions of meat stock.
 Salt, stone, iodine, mocha and toasted nuts add intrigue to a sustained finish in this lovely, tenderly textured and relatively gentle offering that pales slightly only in comparison with the active impingement that characterizes this year’s Chenas and Fleurie tasted immediately before.
 Incidentally, this was brought-up in one-third each in new barriques, used barriques and tank, in contrast with the nearly 100% new barrels in which the estate’s single vineyard Moulin-a-Vents continue to be raised.
 An outstanding value, it should reward following at least through 2017 and quite possibly beyond." - DS

-When checking out be sure to specify how you'd like to receive your wines: (1) local pickup in our downtown Delray Beach office, (2) local delivery for orders over $250, or (3) shipping via UPS
+When checking out be sure to specify how you'd like to receive your wines: (1) Free local delivery in the Boca/Delray area for orders over $50 or (2) $10 Shipping via UPS for all order of 4 bottles or more